 Walls can be

-used to increase the size of level areas or to create special terraced effect
+used to create level areas or to create a scenic terraced effect

 Hilly terrain in

 Pennsylvania creates the need for retaining walls and actually making